 - 1. Determine what hazards to include.
 This will be site specific and screening criteria may be applied. - 2.
 Determine the components, buildings that can be susceptible to the hazards.
-Plant data collection and plant walk downs are important inputs. - 3.
-Determine initiating events which can be triggered by the hazard. - 4.
+Plant data collection and plant walk downs are important inputs.

+- 3. Determine initiating events which can be triggered by the hazard. - 4.
 Determine the magnitudes of hazards that will fail the components, the buildings and trigger the initiators. - 5.
-Generate the minimal combinations of events given the occurrence of a hazard or combinations of
+Generate the minimal combinations of events given the occurrence of a hazard or combinations of hazards.

 EEA method and tool is utilised in a benchmarking study "Extreme Event Analysis - an application of RiskSpectrum EEA at Armenian NPP" that is performed under co-operation project between LRC, Nuclear and Radiation Safety Center (NRSC) and Armenian Nuclear Power Plant (ANPP).
 The purpose of the study was to perform a comprehensive and systematic assessment of robustness and vulnerability of NPPs against the impact of extreme events using EEA method and tool.
-The EEA method, result and conclusion of this benchmarking study are presented in [24].